DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The client MAY decrease `<min-query-len>`, but the length MUST remain a multiple of 64 bytes.

+While UDP queries require careful length management due to truncation concerns, TCP queries follow different padding rules due to the reliable nature of the transport.

 ### Padding For Client Queries Over TCP

 Queries MUST undergo padding using the ISO/IEC 7816-4 format before being encrypted.
 The padding starts with a byte valued `0x80` followed by a variable number of NUL bytes.